 KATIE TRINH WRITES – Everyone has a story, a unique and personal story.
 Both my parents were born in Vietnam.
 Their roots originated in China but they emigrated to Vietnam to escape Communism.
 Communism eventually spread to Vietnam and my family escaped once again.
 They migrated to the Philippines and Malaysia before making their way to California through a church sponsorship during the Vietnam War.
 My parents were young, no older than 13 years old.
-They both came from big families and some relatives were lost along the journey to the land of the free.
-They learned English, struggled in school, earned a college degree and gave my siblings and me a life we often take for granted.
+They both came from big families and some relatives were lost on the journey to the land of the free.
+They learned English, struggled in school, earned college degrees and gave my siblings and me a life we often take for granted.
 That’s my parents’ story.

 In early July, the Los Angeles Press Club held an awards dinner for local journalists and media outlets to be recognized for their work in the previous year.
-At the dinner, Ut received the Press Club’s highest award, the Joseph M. Quinn Award for Journalistic Excellence and Distinction.
-The dinner also reunited him and Kim Phuc, the nude girl featured in the photo.
+At the dinner, Ut received the Press Club’s highest honor, the Joseph M. Quinn Award for Journalistic Excellence and Distinction.
+The dinner also reunited Ut and Kim Phuc, the nude girl featured in the photo.
 I had the opportunity to interview Nick and get an update on his story:

-Seeing how your brother (was killed) in the war and seeing all these tragedies happen right in front of you, you knew how dangerous it was for you to be a photographer during a war – to be a combat photographer.
+Seeing how your brother was killed in the war, and seeing all these tragedies happen right in front of you, you knew how dangerous it was for you to be a photographer during a war – to be a combat photographer.
 What made you still want to go out and shoot these photographs about all these people getting hurt?
 You got hurt yourself, so what made you motivated to keep going just to take a picture?